memgraph/starlink/blog-post/blog-post.md

 ## Memgraph and other Real-World Applications

-As we have shown in this example, Memgraph DB can be used to solve a complicated problem relatively easily and many other problems can be tackled similarly.
+As we have shown in this example, **Memgraph DB** can be used to solve a complicated problem relatively easily and many other problems can be tackled similarly.
 Routing packets across mesh networks, supply chain analysis and [optimal route planning](https://memgraph.com/blog/how-to-build-a-route-planning-application-with-breadth-first-search-and-dijkstras-algorithm) are only a few of the numerous examples that are waiting to be explored with this technology.
-If you want to learn more about how Memgraph can help your business, please visit our website or feel free to contact us directly.
+You can also try out [**Memgraph Cloud**](https://cloud.memgraph.com/login) for free and see if a graph database would be a good fit for your specific personal or business requirements.<br />
+Don't forget to visit the [**Starlink Simulator**](http://starlink.memgraph.com/) if you want to see the satellite network in action or [**Memgraph Lab**](https://lab.memgraph.com/) to play around with the live simulation data.